Muskie School Overview

 Director: Firooza Pavri

-Professors: Bampton, Edney, McDonnell, Pavri, Savage, Swanson; Associate Professors: Hamilton, Handman, Huston, Joly, Kim, LaPlante, Lichter; Assistant Professors: Michaud, Paulu, Ziller; Practice Faculty: Sahonchik, Tupper; Lecturer: Ghezzi, LaSalle
+Professors: Bampton, Edney, McDonnell, Pavri, Savage, Swanson; Associate Professors: Hamilton, Handman, Joly, Kim, LaPlante; Associate Research Professor: Huston, Jonk, Lichter; Assistant Professors: Firsing, Michaud, Ziller; Assistant Research Professor: Ahrens, Paulu; Practice Faculty: Sahonchik, Tupper; Lecturer: Dobres, Ghezzi, Lockridge

 The Edmund S. Muskie School of Public Service is a non-partisan education, research, and public service organization dedicated to educating leaders, informing policy and practice, and strengthening civic life.
 The School combines nationally recognized research programs with graduate degrees in Public Health (MPH), and Policy, Planning, and Management (MPPM).
-It also offers bachelor’s degrees and several minors through the School’s undergraduate Geography-Anthropology (GYA) and Tourism and Hospitality (TAH) programs, as well as a wide spectrum of certificates and certificates of graduate study.
+It also offers bachelor’s degrees and several minors through the School’s undergraduate Geography-Anthropology (GYA), Public Health (BPH), Tourism and Hospitality (TAH) programs, as well as a wide spectrum of undergraduate certificates and certificates of graduate study.
 Muskie graduates work in many fields in the public, non-profit, and private sectors.

 The Muskie School is home to the Cutler Institute.
 Through innovative and collaborative public service, the Cutler Institute advances and supports the wellbeing of individuals, families, and communities.
 More than 150 experienced staff help organizations and communities thrive in a changing world by translating knowledge and best practices into sustainable solutions that are responsive to societal needs and focused on both short-term and long-term outcomes.